camunda/camunda-docs/docs/apis-tools/node-js-sdk.md

 export CAMUNDA_SECURE_CONNECTION=false
 ```

-If you are using the "basic components" (no Identity), you need to disable OAuth:
+If you are using the components without Identity, disable OAuth:

 ```
 export CAMUNDA_AUTH_STRATEGY='NONE'